Slide

 If a million of us do that every day this week, we'll save 87.5 million gallons of water.
 That's 1.4 billion glasses of drinking water.

-Our region's water comes from two storage reservoirs, Lake Travis and Lake Buchanan, on the Colorado River.
-Together, the lakes can hold about 2 millon acre-feet, or nearly 650 billion gallons, of water.
-The lakes are about full.
+Our region's water comes from two storage reservoirs, Lake Travis and Lake Buchanan, in the Highland Lakes on the Colorado River.
+Together, the lakes can hold about 2 million acre-feet, or nearly 650 billion gallons, of water.
+The lakes are about full, and were last full in July 2019.

 LEARN MORE